LazySamir/interview-challenges/README.md

 My approach is to first solve the problem in any way and then make it more efficient.

 The simplest solution I can see is to iterate over the array, comparing the current element with it's following elements.
 There needs to be a check to see if the difference between the two elements is higher than anything previously recorded (this can be saved as a variable) and if it is, assign the new value to the variable.

+Update: added if statement to ensure elements were only compared with elements that come after.